jarvisar/interpreter/README.md

 * BinOp nodes: represent binary operations between two sub-expressions
 * FuncCall nodes: represent mathematical functions such as sine, cosine, and tangent

 Each BinOp node has a left child node and a right child node, which can be any of the nodes types themselves (such as a number or another BinOp), depending on the complexity of the expression.
-Similarly, each FuncCall node has a function name and argument, which tells the interpreter/generator to perform the specified function on the given argument.
+Similarly, each FuncCall node has a function name and argument, which tells the interpreter/generator to perform the specified function with the given argument(s).

 Example abstract syntax tree (AST) for `4 + 2 * 10 + 3 * (5 + 1)`: